China’s Forgotten People

 New, revised edition now out from Bloomsbury/IB Tauris.

-Featured in The New York Times, The Spectator, The Times Literary Supplement, Literary Review, Open Democracy, and the South China Morning Post.
+Featured in The New York Times, The Spectator, The Times Literary Supplement, Asian Affairs, Literary Review, Open Democracy, and the South China Morning Post.

 Tom Miller’s review from The Spectator